ggradnig/ngrx-run/README.md

 ### ActionsOf

-Create a union type of all actions of a module.
-Use it in addition with the `createAction` function of NgRx.
+Creates a union type of all actions of a module.
+Use it in addition with the `createAction` function of NgRx to define exhaustive reducers that cover all possible actions.

 ```ts
 import { createAction } from '@ngrx/store';